 Coffee Shop: Similar to a diner, in the USA and elsewhere.
 See: the coffee shop from “Seinfeld”, the coffee shop from the opening of “Natural Born Killers”, the coffee shop from the opening of “Reservoir Dogs”, the coffee shop where Silent Bob drops the titular monologue in “Chasing Amy”.
-(Note: in Amsterdam, the “coffee shop” is a place where marijuana and reggae music are sold and consumed.)
+(Note: in Amsterdam, the “coffee shop” is a place where marijuana is sold and consumed.)

 Coffee House: Open mic nights, Poetry Slams, sloppy couches, ironic enormous 90s latte bowls.
 See: the coffee house from “So I Married An Axe Murderer”, Central Perk in “Friends”, that random coffee house where Cory cruelly reads Shawn’s poems in “Boy Meets World” episode 609, “Poetic License“.